On Feb 17, 2018 3:38 PM, Ken Brown <address@hidden> wrote:

 I'd definitely let the Cygwin people know.
 If the problem is that

-Cygwin doesn't properly support atomic map replacement, I think we
+Cygwin doesn't properly support atomic map replacement, I think we can

-better position to iterate quickly.
+position to iterate quickly.